babraink/cve_report/cve_report/MERCURY/MIPC252W/MIPC252W_2/README.md

 PoC for Null Pointer Dereference in MERCURY MIPC252W RTSP Service

-This proof-of-concept reproduces a denial-of-service vulnerability by following a complete RTSP request sequence and sending a malformed SETUP request with an empty Transport header field for the second media track.
+This proof-of-concept reproduces a denial-of-service vulnerability

 Tested device:
 - Vendor: MERCURY